 She was forced to live under Isis in Syria as a child.
-Finally she is home
+Finally, she is home

 Although the camps are in northeastern Syria, they are controlled by Kurdish forces rather than the Syrian government.
 “It was very difficult at the beginning”, says Doda.
 “Albania is not a big player on the international stage.
 We did not have established means of communication with the right groups in the Middle East”.
 Rounds of negotiations took them to Lebanon and elsewhere.
 But they persisted, and eventually established a route for Albanian women and children to return home from the camps in Syria, if they so desired.

 Back in Tirana, it is clear that any fears over safety are unfounded.
-The government prides itself on its efforts to bring home and re-integrate women and children who have lived under Isis.
-Much is put into ensuring those who return may re-integrate into society successfully.
+The government prides itself on its efforts to bring home and reintegrate women and children who have lived under Isis.
+Much is put into ensuring those who return may reintegrate into society successfully.

 As soon as they arrive, their health and psychological state are reviewed.
 Both women and children receive psychotherapy for as long as is deemed necessary.
 For children, there is a focus on their education: they are not allowed to attend religious schools.
 They are assigned a teacher within their school to help with their reintegration, and receive extra lessons.
 “Many of them were out of school for years,” says Fatilda Smajlaj, who runs the reintegration programme within the Albanian government.
 To ensure they are not isolated in the school they attend, only their teacher and the headteacher are aware that they lived under Isis.

 Their reception from the government, and society at large, tends toward sympathy.
 Many are believed to have been tricked into going by their husbands (although in the case of Emina's mother she left willingly).
 Yet even women who choose to come back may still hold radical views and may not be reconciled to life in a secular country.
-They have chosen to return for the sake of their children's’ future, but they are still bitter about what they have been through: they have lived under bombing campaigns and as prisoners in the desert.
+They have chosen to return for the sake of their children’s future, but they are still bitter about what they have been through: they have lived under bombing campaigns and as prisoners in the desert.

-Mothers who are still radicalised can do serious harm to their childrens’ reintegration.
+Mothers who are still radicalised can do serious harm to their children’s reintegration.
 Fatilda speaks of women who would tear out the eyes of their child’s toys, burn their drawings and ban them from listening to music, because they believed they were ungodly.
 It is harder to work with them as they are more aware of their own suffering than their children.

 It is difficult to know how to measure success.
 The government puts women into programmes which teach them economic empowerment, and gets them back into education.
 For some, success is abandoning Islam altogether.
 Fatilda speaks of a family with three daughters, all of whom were wearing the burqa.
-They no longer wished to practice Islam but refused to abandon their burqas unless their mother did so as well.
+They no longer wished to practise Islam but refused to abandon their burqas unless their mother did so as well.
 Eventually, she agreed.
-“She has now integrated into Albanian society,” Fatilda says, and has gone back into education:, “this is a story of success”.
+“She has now integrated into Albanian society,” Fatilda says, and has gone back into education.
+“This is a story of success.”

 For others, success is about learning to live in Albania and practice their faith.
-The government has put great efforts into consulting with local Imams to ensure that reintegration is palatable for those who wish to retain their devotion.
+The government has put great efforts into consulting with local Imams to ensure that reintegration is palatable for those who wish to maintain their devotion.
 “The Imams help address the way women think about Islam,” says Fatilda.
 As they have lived under such a strict religious doctrine it is often difficult for them to adapt to life as a religious person in a secular country.

-Under Communist rule, Albania was an atheist state.
+Under communist rule, Albania was an atheist state.
 Religious beliefs were completely banned under the constitution.
 Even the Soviet Union (which made great efforts to eliminate religion) never banned it entirely.
-As in many former Communist states, religion has been re-adopted.
+As in many former communist states, religion has been readopted.
 Albania is more than 50 per cent Muslim, and there is a significant Christian population.

 Religion is celebrated in Albania for its cultural traditions, rather than its moral guidelines.
 Christians and Muslims will celebrate each other’s festivals.